 Why we’re proud to pay the London Living Wage

 Living Wage Week is a great time to think about what it really means to make ends meet in London.
-London offers extraordinary opportunities, but it comes at a significant cost.
-Recent data from the Greater London Authority (GLA) shows that Londoners’ basic living costs are typically 16-53% higher than the rest of the UK, with Londoners in poverty more likely to be in employment than not.
+Our city offers extraordinary opportunities, but it comes at a significant cost.
+Londoners’ basic living costs are typically 16-53% higher than the rest of the UK, with Londoners in poverty more likely to be in employment than not.

 When the average London rent now tops £2,500 a month – over double the UK average – and nearly a million working Londoners are living in poverty, it’s clear that earnings aren’t keeping pace with the real cost of living in our city.